codexium-io/CDX-Installer/README.md

 Now you can use the script "./install.sh" to setup the software.
 If you are installing on a new server dedicated to this software, you can just accept all the prompts.
-You may need to change the server name with the included script.
+Afterward, you may need to change the server name with the included script.

 ```bash
 git clone https://github.com/codexium-io/CDX-Installer